theTWIXhunter/better-falix/README.md

 - **Custom Server Order:** Reorder your server list in any way you want.
 - **Navbar Hover:** Opens and closes the navbar when you hover on/off it.
 - **Replace Account Category:** Hides the sidebar "Account" category and adds a custom popup menu to the profile icon with quick links to Profile Settings and Logout.
-- **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page.
+- **Server Name Button:** Makes the server name in the navbar clickable and redirect you to the main page (added to falix itself, will be removed soon).
 - **Remove-exit-discount:** Removes the most annoying popup ever (the exit discount modal and its backdrop) from falixnodes.net.
 - **it's just Paper:** Renames "Craftbukkit / Spigot / PaperSpigot" to "Paper" in the server type dropdown for clarity.
 - **it's just Geyser:** Renames "Java + Bedrock Support (Geyser)" to "geyser" in the server type dropdown for clarity.
 - **Remove Server search bar:** Removes the Server Search bar from the main page.

 **Console**
-- **Hide Console Tabs:** Optionally hide unnecessary console tabs for a cleaner interface.
+- **Hide Console Tabs:** Optionally hide unnecessary console tabs for a cleaner interface (added to falix itself using a dropdown, this feature will just delete the dropdown button itself).
 - **replace Support Modal:** Replaces the support modal with a cleaner one and adds a copy all button.
 - **Remove How To Connect:** Removes all "How to connect" steps, DNS verification sections, and the "Server Name" row from the connect button and adds back the IPwithPORT.

 **Filemanager**
 - **Remove SFTP info from upload:** Removes the SFTP info and its divider from the upload button dropdown for a cleaner UI.
 - **upload-create-hover:** Makes the Upload and Create buttons show their dropdowns when hovered.
-- **Editor Wrapper Height:** Sets the file editor height to 600px.
+- **Editor Wrapper Height:** Sets the file editor height to 600px (new height can be configured in the config).
-- **Editor Fullscreen**: Adds a button to the file editor toolbar that allows you to make the editor and toolbar take up the entire browser viewport (not true fullscreen, browser UI remains visible).
+- **Editor Fullscreen**: Adds a button to the file editor toolbar that allows you to make the editor and toolbar take up the entire browser window (added to falix itself, will be removed soon).

 **Navigation**
 - **Move "Backups" to Server Settings:** Relocate the "Backups" navigation item to the Server Settings section.